Mitral valve prolapse and regurgitation

 Several things can increase the risk of mitral valve disease, including:

-- Heart condition present at birth (congenital heart defect)
+- Heart condition present at birth, called a congenital heart defect.

 Mitral valve disease can cause many complications.
 Severe mitral valve regurgitation, for example, causes the heart to work harder, which can cause the left ventricle to enlarge and the heart muscle to weaken.